pexip/os-onnx/docs/TypeDenotation.md

 ## Motivation

 The motivation of such a mechanism can be illustrated via a simple example.
-In the the neural network SqueezeNet, it takes in an NCHW image input float[1,3,244,244] and produces a output float[1,1000,1,1]:
+In the neural network SqueezeNet, it takes in an NCHW image input float[1,3,244,244] and produces a output float[1,1000,1,1]:

 ```
 input_in_NCHW -> data_0 -> SqueezeNet() -> output_softmaxout_1